nesciosium/CY_BSE_Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/_pOxtSg9z3A?si=IJSKAmeDeWUueTH-" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 **How it Works:**
-In Edge Impulse, I feed various images of common grocery list items such as fruits and snacks into a convolutional neural network (CNN), which is a type of machine learning program made for processing images.
+On the Edge Impulse platform, I feed various images of common grocery list items such as fruits and snacks into a convolutional neural network (CNN), which is a type of machine learning program made for processing images.
 The neural network will then train and test on the data I have provided in order to accurately identify where and what grocery items I will provide so that it can identify and price the objects in a much more efficient way compared to conventional methods of checking out groceries.

 <img src="stats.png"
      width="500"